Arc4nis/HackenFuerMuttiCovid19/README.md

 ## Useful information
 https://www.zeit.de/gesellschaft/zeitgeschehen/2020-03/coronavirus-ueberblick-eu-grenzkontrolle-ausgangssperre-bussgelder
-We want data like this, more detailed and what time it came into effect
+We want data like this, more detailed and at what time it came into effect